svgeesus/EuroMPE/Duophonic/voltage-ref-MAX6226.md

 ## Buffering

-Dual low-drift **OPA2186D** op-amp to provide the +5V Vref and -5V VrefN outputs needed by the pitch DACs.
+Dual zero-drift **OPA2186D** op-amp to provide the +5V Vref and -5V VrefN outputs needed by the pitch DACs.
+However, significant charge injection spikes at the chopper frequency require resistive isolation on inputs,and RC filtering on outputs.
+A non-auto-zero, e-trim op-amp such as **OPA2192** may be more suitable despite the significantly higher (mean) input bias current.

 > For the reference buffers, the AD8676 dual amplifier is recommended, based on its low noise, low offset error, low offset error drift, and low input bias currents.
 >